memakura/s2microbit-ble/README.md

 - Move your microbit like a plane.
 - Press A or B button for some change.

+## Difference from s2m

+Many blocks are compatible with [s2m by MrYsLab](https://github.com/MrYsLab/s2m).
+Some projects with s2m blocks may work to some extent.
+However, the following difference should be noted.

+- Intensity of the LEDs can only take binary values (ON or OFF).
+- The value range of analog I/O pin is NOT 0-1023 but 0-255.

 ## References

 - [https://github.com/sandeepmistry/node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit)